comeaudc/IntrotoJSNotes/README.md

 -   `&&` - AND operator - all combined statments must be true to return true
 -   `||` - OR operator - one of the combined statements must be true to return true
 -   `!` - NOT operator - returns the opposite of the boolean returned

+## String Access
+-   you can access individual indexs(char) of a list(string) using square bracket notation
+-   Using index numbers you can access specific indexs
+- We start counting at 0 zero

+## BackTics
+-   Creates a template literal - whatever whitespace or new lines is in your code, is represented in the string and YOU DONT NEED ESCAPE SEQUENCES FOR NEW LINES & QUOTES
+-   String Interpolation - allows direct injection of JS logic and variables into a string, (same as f-string)
+    - variables should by surrounded with `${}`